xieyn/ground-motion-spectral-analysis/README.md

 # ground-motion-spectral-analysis
-Notes on the Introduction to Spectral Analysis of Ground Motions
+Personal Mathematica notebooks on the *Introduction to Spectral Analysis of Ground Motions*.